Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Stellar mass functions

 \subsection{Comparison to simulations}

-The real power of exploring stellar mass functions for quiescent galaxies comes from comparing them to cosmological simulations and SAM.
-This is more helpful in our case as we have a larger more robust observational sample, that has been selected primarily based on the same sSFR criteria as from the simulations enabling a more like-to-like comparison.
-We compare with the compilation explored in \citet{Lagos2025} for z=3, and expand this to redshift bins z=2-2.5, z=2.5--3.0 and z=4-5.
+The real power of exploring stellar mass functions for quiescent galaxies comes from comparing them to cosmological simulations and SAMs.
+This is more helpful in our case as we have a larger more robust observational sample, that has been selected primarily based on the same sSFR criteria as from the simulations enabling a much more like-for-like comparison.

-We compare with the stellar mass functions from \eagle, \tng, \simba, \shark and \galform, in various bins from $z=2-5$.
+We compare with the stellar mass functions from \eagle, \tng, \simba, \shark, \galform, and \magneticum in various bins from $z=2-5$.
 In order to match the observed bins of our observation we average over the available simulation snapshots' SMF within that bin.
 The results are shown in the left panel of Fig. \ref{fig:smf_sim}.
 Our observed SMF is given by the solid lines and shaded region, whilst the results from the simulations is given by the dashed line.
 We can see immediately that none of the cosmological simulations or SAMs fully reproduce the observed SMF for the massive quiescent galaxies at any redshift probed in this work.
-As was found by \citet{Lagos2025} for z=3, some simulations and SAMs over produce lower mass quiescent galaxies and under produce higher mass, whilst others fail to reproduce enough high-mass galaxies.
+As was found by \citet{Lagos2025} for just $z=3$, some simulations and SAMs over produce lower mass quiescent galaxies and under produce higher mass, whilst others fail at a variety of different mass scales.

-There is a large disagreement between the simulations themselves on the shapes of the quiescent galaxy SMFs as well, largely a product of the different feedback implementations \citep{Lagos2025}.
+There is a large disagreement between the simulations themselves on the shapes of the quiescent galaxy SMFs. {These shapes are a convolution of the total SMFs in the simulations (which tend to be more power-law-like) with the passive fractions as functions of stellar mass \citep[which rarely look to be smooth functions, e.g.][]{Weaver2023}.
+This makes them complicated to understand physically.} However, a significant cause of the disagreement is likely due to the various feedback implementations within the simulations \citep[][]{Lagos2025}.
 This shows that even SAMs such as \shark, which accurately reproduce the observed number densities for \Mgten, cannot reproduce the observed mass distribution.